MYS-EMS/MYS-EMS/README.md

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on improving my skills and knowledge in Python and C++.
 - 🌱 I’m currently learning Python, C++, Data Structures and Algorithms with C/C++, JavaScript, HTML, CSS
 - 👯 I’m looking to collaborate with other content creators.
 - 📫 How to reach me: mysems01@gmail.com